-- 3.5.1 Facility Inspections: Routine facility inspections were conducted on June 12, 2019 and May 21, 2020 since issuance of the previous permit renewal.
-The inspection reports for the inspections were reviewed as part of the current permit renewal process.
-The reports indicate that there were no compliance issues resulting from these inspections. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: There are no documented enforcement actions for this facility.
+- 3.5.1 Facility Inspections: Since issuance of the previous permit renewal, routine facility inspections were conducted at this facility on December 6, 2022 and February 15, 2024.
+There were no reported compliance issues documented in the inspection report. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: There are no documented enforcement actions for this facility.

-${\bf Table~3.1~-~Generic~Federally-Enforceable~District~Rules}$
+Table 3.1 - Generic Federally-Enforceable District Rules